Best Vacuum Cleaner Australia: Top-Rated Buying Guide 2020

 Hoover Enigma 2000W Wet & Dry

 U.S.-based Hoover has done a lot right to be the name virtually synonymous with vacuum cleaners.
 This beast, from its Enigma range, does everything bigger.
 With a massive wattage of 2000 watts and a 30-litre canister capacity, this is the heavy-duty machine you need.
 Cyclones inside ensure suction is never compromised, while also keeping decibels level low - which was a rarity in most Wet & Dry vacuums we tested.
-A blower function also finds its way into this vacuum.

 The critical factors to consider when looking at a Handheld Vacuum Cleaner are: